 3. Garanti Bank

-Established in 1946, and with headquarters in Istanbul, the bank offers various financial products and services such as SME banking, and commercial/corporate banking products and services, personal banking.
+Established in 1946, and with headquarters in Istanbul, the bank offers various financial products and services such as SME banking, commercial/corporate banking products, and services, personal banking.
 In Turkey, Garanti operates 937 branches as well as 8 branches outside Turkey and three overseas representative offices.
 The bank has approximately 22,000 employees serving approximately 14 million customers.
 At the end of 2018, the bank reported a total of $80 billion in assets and $1.301 billion.
 49.85% of Garanti’s stakes are owned by the Spanish bank Banco Bilbao Vizcaya Argentaria.

 Grab the whole video article here: